Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 # Releases
+### Release 3.2.4
+-  Service Copy Type, Name, GUID, Review to Clipboard (for e.g. review)
+- Fix Find Search
+- Generating Activcity from Operation with combined create/update

 ### Release 3.2.3
 -  Toolbar searches configurable to use <Search Term> from configuration or from GUI '<Search Term>' in configuration to use GUI <Search term>
 -  Service Copy Type, Name, GUID, Review to Clipboard (for e.g. review)
-- Fix Find Search
-- Generating Activcity from Operation with combined create/update

 ### Release 3.2.2
 -  Setup for per-user and per-user (Single Package authoring, per user without admin right)